FAQ energy conservation

 Why have not all toilets at TU/e been equipped with motion sensors?

-In new buildings like the MetaForum the lighting in toilets is operated by a motion sensor.
+In new buildings like Atlas, Flux, and MetaForum the lighting in toilets is operated by a motion sensor.
 Eventually TU/e wants to apply this system throughout the campus, but a system in a building will not be replaced until it has reached the end of its natural life cycle.
 In this way we prevent the discarding of materials that are still good.

 What can I do myself to save energy?